folio-org/okapi/doc/guide.md

 as registering it.
 If the DeploymentDescriptor contains a nodeId, we assume that the module is to be deployed on that node.
 If the DeploymentDescriptor contains a LaunchDescriptor, this is used for starting the process.
-If not, Okapi fetches the ModuleDescriptor that has been registred with the proxy module, and if that contains a LaunchDescriptor, it will be used.
+If not, Okapi fetches the ModuleDescriptor that has been registered with the proxy module, and if that contains a LaunchDescriptor, it will be used.
 This way, we can adapt to what ever deployment needs the installation will have.